efdevcon/DIPs/DIPs/DIP-17.md

 **Previous experience**

 - This will be the first time that a carbon offset is performed for a Devcon event.
-- We have a running MVP for flight emission estimation with on-chain offsetting at TODO.
+- We have a running MVP for flight emission estimation with on-chain offsetting at [flight.discarbon.earth](https://flight.discarbon.earth/).

 **Post-event**